The Mihir Chronicles

 As much as we desire a god like control over other species and our surroundings, we are able to fulfill this desire because human species come with curiosity and ability to communicate with language.

 We learn by living in the world, we move around, we do little experiments, we build relationships, and we feel.
-What we have is a deep complex system that can do amazing things that we are still discovering.
+What we have is a deep complex system that can do amazing things that we continue to discover.

 We use language that is far superior to other species in animal kingdom.
 I can communicate to my family how I feel.
 Not only am I able to learn what is going on around me or within me, but I am able to communicate to others about these environments.
-This allows to spread ideas quickly.
-Good or bad—is another matter, but we have figured out the flow of information.
+This allows for ideas to spread quickly and help us become stronger against other species or aliens.
+Good or bad—is another matter, but we have figured out the flow of information and have used to our advantage.

 Writing all this down using a language on a tool that was built by a co-human is a form of thinking.
 Able to borrow ideas and repurpose them with my own thoughts and analogies is another form of intelligence.
-This is what I think separates human intelligence from animal intelligence.
+This is what I think separates human intelligence from animal or other form of intelligence.

 Now comes the machine.
 Can artificial intelligence go beyond their pre-programmed paradigm?
 Can they seek?
 Do they desire?
 Can they feel?
 Let's dig deeper.